klebgenomics/Kaptive/docs/serotyping/cli.md

 🔧 Other options:
-  -t, --threads         Number threads or 0 for all available (default: 0)
+  -t, --threads         Number threads or 0 for all available (default: 0) --partial-edge-tolerance
+                        Tolerance in bases from contig edge to call a partial gene (default: 5)

 🌎 Global options:
   -h, --help            show this help message and exit -V, --verbose         Enable verbose output/progress
 ```

+<a id="kaptive-convert"></a>